leminhtuan2015/Today-I-Learn/network/tor.md

 ### What is Tor?
 ### How to use Tor?
-### Network config : Routing all your system network traffic through Tor proxy.
+### Proxy settings : Routing all your system network traffic through Tor proxy.

 ----------------
 ### What is Tor?
 (The Onion Router)